Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddDocs.rst

         How It Works
         ------------

-        This plugin achives it's functionality by ...
+        This plugin achieves it's functionality by ...